-How to create a SWOT analysis for your small business
+How to create a SWOT analysis for your business

 Every business has its own unique set of priorities.
 Though they may shift over the course of the year, these priorities function as a kind of North Star, helping to guide your decisions, large and small.
 To stay on course, however, you may find the need to formalize your priorities and give them more structure.